20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 6-16 | Trip length: 3-5 days | Budget: $1,500-$3,000

-Glacier is the national park that makes adults gasp and kids feel like explorers.
+Glacier makes adults gasp and kids feel like explorers.
 Going-to-the-Sun Road — one of the most scenic drives in North America — crosses the Continental Divide with sheer drop-offs, waterfalls cascading directly onto the road, and turquoise lakes far below.
 Kids press their faces to the car windows the entire drive.

-The park's glacial lakes (Lake McDonald, St. Mary Lake) have water so clear that rocks on the bottom look close enough to touch.
-Red Bus Tours offer open-top vintage vehicle rides along Going-to-the-Sun Road for families who want someone else to drive the narrow switchbacks.
-Trail of the Cedars (0.7 miles, boardwalk) is the easiest family hike, while Hidden Lake Overlook (2.7 miles) rewards older kids with mountain goat sightings.
-Glacier's remoteness means fewer crowds than Yellowstone — it drew about 2.9 million visitors in 2025 compared to Yellowstone's 4.8 million.
+Lake McDonald and St. Mary Lake have water so clear that rocks on the bottom look close enough to touch.
+Red Bus Tours run open-top vintage vehicles along Going-to-the-Sun for families who want someone else to drive the switchbacks.
+Trail of the Cedars (0.7 miles, boardwalk) is the easiest family hike; Hidden Lake Overlook (2.7 miles) rewards older kids with mountain-goat sightings.
+Glacier drew about 2.9 million visitors in 2025 — meaningfully fewer than Yellowstone's 4.8 million.

 Our Glacier family guide covers road logistics, age-appropriate hikes, and the best time to visit.